 As far as the minigames are concerned, you have the gacha, the UFO catcher and a punching game with a stress on the mechanical games.
 In addition to this, there are a few electronic games that allow you to win the tokens.
 The forklift revealed lately is slower than the original game, but adequately integrated with the storytelling of the game and its critical path.
 The director of Shenmue 3 concluded by saying that the style of the game has changed drastically.
 He still feels that people are going to like it, and the game is still going to have the feel of Shenmue the original in Shenmue 3.

 Summing it up

 As we come to know the details, trailers, gameplay, and the news of Shenmue 3, it is for us to wait till we find out what lies in store for the game lovers.
-Hopefully, there is going to be much about the game than what has been revealed, but until we get to see the real game, there is a lot to be envisaged.
+Hopefully, there is going to be much about the game than what has been revealed.
+But until we get to see the real game, there is a lot to be envisaged.
 With a whopping crowdfunding campaign, we are probably about two months away from the release of Shenmue 3.
-Probably, we want to see even more about the game for which the recent trailers should suffice as each one of them is going to show a slice of the combat that is to take place in the action-filled game coming our way soon.
+We want to see even more about the game for which the recent trailers should suffice as each one of them is going to show a slice of the combat that is to take place in the action-filled game coming our way soon.